 \subsection{Literature Review}

-As we study the joint communication and control control design of an MAS, the topic of this paper falls under the general category of multiagent communications \cite{pynadath2002communicative}.
-In contrast to many other cooperative multiagent systems \cite{lee2020optimization}, the full state and action information are not available here to each agent.
+As we study the joint communication and control design of a MAS, the topic of this paper falls under the general category of multi-agent communications \cite{pynadath2002communicative}.
+In contrast to many other cooperative multi-agent systems \cite{lee2020optimization}, the full state and action information are not available here to each agent.
 Accordingly, agents are required to carry out communication to overcome these barriers \cite{pynadath2002communicative}.
-Earlier works used to addressed the coordination of multiple agents through a noise-free communication channel, where the agents follow an engineered communication strategy \cite{ZhangCoordinating,fischer2004hierarchical,kasai2008learning,wu2011online,Amiri2018CEASE}.
-Later the impact of stochastic delays in multiagent communication was considered on the multiagent coordination \cite{wu2011online}, while \cite{Amiri2018CEASE} considers event-triggered local communications.
+Earlier works used to address the coordination of multiple agents through a noise-free communication channel, where the agents follow an engineered communication strategy \cite{ZhangCoordinating,fischer2004hierarchical,kasai2008learning,wu2011online,Amiri2018CEASE}.
+Later the impact of stochastic delays in multi-agent communication was considered on the multi-agent coordination \cite{wu2011online}, while \cite{Amiri2018CEASE} considers event-triggered local communications.
 Deep reinforcement learning with communication of the gradients of the agents' objective function was proposed in \cite{FoersterLearning} to learn the communication among multiple agents.
-In contrast to the above mentioned works, the presence of noise in the inter-agent communication channel was first studied by \cite{mostaani2019Learning} where exact reinforcement learning was used to design the inter-agent communications.
+In contrast to the above-mentioned works, the presence of noise in the inter-agent communication channel was first studied by \cite{mostaani2019Learning} where exact reinforcement learning was used to design the inter-agent communications.
 Later, the authors of \cite{tung2021effective} proposed a deep reinforcement learning approach to address a similar problem.
 Papers \cite{mostaani2019Learning, mostaani2020state, tung2021effective, shlezinger2021deep, shlezinger2020task} and \cite{kim2019schedule} have contributed to the rapidly emerging literature on task-oriented communications \cite{mostaani2021task}.
 Noteworthy are also some novel metrics that are introduced in \cite{lowe2019pitfalls} to measure the \textit{positive signaling} and \textit{positive listening} amongst agents which learn how to communicate \cite{mostaani2019Learning,kim2019schedule,FoersterLearning}.